lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT spending habits

 There are strong indicators that LGBT people are more likely to spend at inclusive businesses.
 Survey data, as will be discussed below, indicates that many make an intentional effort to do so.
+The following statements are from markets (mainly the US) where no direct repercussions for being a member of the LGBT community is expected.
+The reality differs vastly in other regions.

 The LGBT community has diverse spending habits due to its wide variety of subgroups.
 For example, the average household income of gay men differs from that of lesbians significantly.
-However, both married male-male couples and female-female couples have, on average, higher household income than their heterosexual counterparts.
+However, both married male-male couples and female-female couples have, on average, higher household income than their heterosexual counterparts in regions where equal rights are obtained.
 59% of gay and bisexual men reported visiting an LGBT nightclub in the past 12 months and 42% of lesbian and bisexual women did.
 Across the board, there is a consistent ratio of LGBT people (i.e. 45% in the USA) donating to LGBT organisations.
 While donating forms a large part of the LGBT community, these statistics have remained stable over the past five years.

 The LGBT community perceives itself to be financially stable, with only 15% reporting a negative economic outlook for themselves.
 Both tourism and cultural events form a significant part of LGBT spending, with over two-thirds of LGBT people reported spending  over $50 eating out weekly.
 Thes are significant markets that could further optimize their appeal to the LGBT community.

 The LGBT community overwhelmingly favours using the services of businesses that support the community.
 88% of respondents in the CMI survey reported that corporations that support LGBT equality are essential and 77% reported that companies that support LGBT equality would get more of their business in the next year.
-The reverse also seems to be true, such as when LGBT people actively boycotted Chick-fil-A after it was perceived to be anti-LGBT.
+The reverse also seems to be true, such as when [LGBT people actively boycotted Chick-fil-A](https://en.wikipedia.org/wiki/Chick-fil-A_same-sex_marriage_controversy) after it was perceived to be anti-LGBT.

 11% of LGBT people reported being self-employed.
 This is a significant portion of the LGBT market that immediately has a natural interest in engaging commercially with the LGBT community.
-The National Gay & Lesbian Chamber of Commerce in the U.S. certifies LGBT-owned businesses, and has certified 909 businesses.
+The National Gay & Lesbian Chamber of Commerce in the U.S. certifies LGBT-owned businesses, but has only [909 certified businesses](http://nglcc.org/sites/default/files/[REPORT]%20NGLCC%20Americas%20LGBT%20Economy%20.pdf).
 When considering that only 7% of respondents in the CMI survey indicated that they are a registered LGBT Business Enterprise, this gives an encouraging approximation for the total amount of LGBT-owned businesses (around 13,000 in the USA).

 When it comes to online dating, 44% of gay and bisexual men reported using a dating app that specifically caters to gay men.